Measuring Real Activity Management

 Number of Pages in PDF File: 53

-Keywords: Real activity management, real earnings management, earnings management, real activity models, test specification, model specification
+Keywords: Real activity management, real earnings management, earnings management, real activity models, test specification, meet or beat, earnings benchmarks, model specification

 JEL Classification: M41, C12, C15, M42working papers series